KeiferC/CyberFundamentals/week1/notes-01-networking.md

 - TODO

-## Internet Protocol Suite - TCP/IP
+## The Internet Protocol Suite - TCP/IP Model
 __Internet Protocol Suite__: AKA TCP/IP, the Internet Protocol Suite is a conceptual model and set of communications protocols used in the Internet.
 Contains 4 layers of abstraction.